ishaansingal/NUSReach/README.md

 - Two types of annotations: when zoomed out, a table view can be seen, when zoomed in individual events
   - Cliking on the info button will show the details of that event

-To Do:
 - Facebook Sync
+-
 - Bus Directions
+-
 - My Location recommendations
+-
 - View My Events

-- Customize theoverall UI
-- New specification - List the events in some form other than map
+- List the events in some form other than map